Scode-Community/Community-Website/README.md

 ### Part 1: Fork

-By now i'll guess you have the website already forked (Fork and download are completely different).
-You are now wondering how can i push this to the main repo?
+By now you are wondering how can i edit the Repo without breaking it?

 it's actually easy!
 To get started you will need to Fork the Repository.
 How do we do that?